anji1505/docker-assign/README.md

      ``` sudo apt-get install unzip ```

-* After unzip i got one file that was ```“csvserver-master”```.
-When i had “csvserver-master” i entered into that folder by using below command.
+* After unzip I got one file that was ```“csvserver-master”```.
+When I had “csvserver-master” I entered into that folder by using below command.

       cd csvserver-master